Amateur Karting League of Serbia 2026. - Season Regulations

 The race organizer is responsible for maintaining the entire AKLS Karting League and its events.

-For each event, the organizer will appoint a race director who will act as the "responsible for racing incidents".
-This responsible person will be in charge of mobilizing and organizing the corner judges similar to stewards in F1.
-The judges will be placed at strategic locations on the track to observe and record incidents they see during the race in a so-called "penalty list".
-Afterwards, the race director, together with the judges, will analyze the incidents that were noted and will apply, after consulting with the involved drivers, in the case of the most serious offenses, the appropriate sanctions provided by the regulations.
+For each event, the organizer will appoint a race director who will act as the “responsible person for racing incidents”.
+This person will be in charge of mobilizing and organizing corner judges (similar to F1 stewards).
+Judges will be placed at strategic points on the track to observe and record incidents they see during races in a so-called “penalty sheet”.
+Afterwards, the race director together with the judges will analyze the noted incidents and, after consulting with the involved drivers (and in the case of the most serious offenses), apply the appropriate sanctions provided by the regulations.

 Article 8.
 Offenses and Sanctions.